cim-engineering/Dockerfile-arm64-8-php-apache-8.2/README.md

-# PHP Apache Docker Setup
+# PHP Apache Docker Setup for Arm64/8

-This README provides instructions on how to build and run a Docker container using the provided Dockerfile.
+This README provides instructions on how to build and run a Docker container using the provided Dockerfile for M1 and above.
 The Dockerfile sets up an Apache web server with PHP 8.2, including several common extensions and configurations.

 ## Prerequisites
+-  Mac with ARM processor
 - Docker installed on your system
 - Basic knowledge of Docker commands